1. Getting Started

 /projects

-. - This page lists all projects you own.
+. - This page lists all projects you own with pagination.

 - Search: Use the search bar at the top right to filter projects by name or description.